Computer Vision and Image Processing – Spring 2022

 Course Update Information

-- 02/10/2021.
+- 02/02/2022.
 If you want to start to think about it earlier, here are some Project Ideas and Requirements.
-The user name and password have been announced in class.
+The user name and password will be announced in class.

 This course will cover the fundamental work on color, shapes, stereo and visual motion, which has dealt with the problems of image understanding, 3D reconstruction from multiple images, and structure from motion with video sequences.
-In addition to these traditional problems, we will also showcase a few examples of machine learning approaches that have been successful in computer vision tasks, such as facial computing and crowd analysis using CNNs, DBNs, LSTMs and GANs .
+In addition to these traditional problems, we will also showcase a recent example in successfully using image processing, computer vision and machine learning techniques for transforming large transportation centers into Smart and Accessible Transportation Hubs (SAT-Hubs) for serving people with disabilities.
 Moreover, the best successful vision system that computer vision researchers can learn from is the human vision system.
 Therefore this course will briefly discuss human vision science and explore how the brain sees the world too.

 Course Syllabus and Tentative Schedule (mm/dd)